 We both sat there staring at the plate placed before me.
 When I ordered a seafood salad, I figured I’d see a little crab and shrimp over some leafy greens with a splash of vinaigrette.
 I had no idea someone would go into the kitchen and out the back door to the canals beyond, scoop up whatever was unfortunate enough to swim into the net, and serve al fresco with a splash of olive oil and a dash of salt and pepper.
 We sat there, staring at the seafood salad I ordered.
 This is the story about My Octopus Dinner on the Venice Canals at Don Fernando’s in Treviso, Italy.

-Discovering Italian Medieval Towns: San Gimignano, Matera, and Ravello
+Why it’s Easy to Fall for Medieval Italy: San Gimignano, Matera, and Ravello

 Italy is home to countless historic towns and villages that have preserved their medieval charm through the centuries.
 This blog invites readers to step back in time and explore Italy’s lesser-known historic havens.
 From the fortified walls of San Gimignano to the ancient pathways of Matera, we’ll guide you through destinations where history is alive and well-preserved.